Updated: July 12, 2023

 Legal Implications of Chain Emails

 Similar to Business Email Compromise attacks, chain messages are another form of internet fraud.
 Some ISPs prohibit propagating chain emails, so you may find yourself losing access to your account or getting blacklisted if you forward them.
-You can check out our article about What to do if You’re Blacklisted if you find yourself in this situation.
+If you think you might be in this situation, check out our piece on how to check if you’re blacklisted.

 Additionally, emails requesting money are illegal.
 As mentioned earlier, some chain messages can contain illegal content, and by forwarding them, you may even commit a criminal offense.
 Any “official-looking” chain messages received from the FBI, the U.S. military, or similar institutions must be discarded, as the FBI doesn’t send out emails.
 These types of messages can ask for information such as a social security number, bank account information, or credit card information.